w3c/wai-intro-wcag/content/new-in-22.md

 ### [A - draft ideas in-progress] 2.5.7 Dragging Movements (AA)
 Summary:
-* What: For any action that involves dragging, provide a simple pointer alternative.
+* For any action that involves dragging, provide a simple pointer alternative.
 * Why example: A retiree with hand tremor cannot hold down the mouse button and drag it accurately.

 <p class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#retiree">Retiree</a> with hand tremor:</p>